 Motor Home Chassis Operator's Manual

 Refer to your Chassis Operator's Manual for information on chassis service recommendations.
-As a general practice, you should have the coolant, the battery electrolyte, and the engine oil levels checked at regular intervals.
+As a general practice, you should have the coolant, the battery electrolyte, and the engine oil levels checked each time you refuel.

 Battery Service